Wii: The Lazy Gamer’s Console

 In the course of doing my job, I managed to stumble across some information about the stocks of video game companies.
 Turns out a Bloomberg terminal is a worthwhile investment (when I am not paying for it) after all.
 Basically, I am now able to put numbers (which will not be precise, since there may be some intellectual property rights at issue) next to musings such as “It seems the DS is selling a lot of unit,” or “What happened to the PSP, are there any games?”
 Please beware the frequent use of parenthetical statements (such as this one: DS = original DS + DS Lite).

-Something that needs to be understood about the way traditional financial statistics apply to the video game industry (and entertainment media generally) is that there is a “round peg, square hole” problem. → Oops, I did it again.
+Something that needs to be understood about the way traditional financial statistics apply to the video game industry (and entertainment media generally) is that there is a “round peg, square hole” problem.
+Most statistics (total sales for example) are calculated on a Year over Year basis.
+If Nintendo sold 100 games in October 2005 and 110 games last month that represents 10% growth in YoY sales. → You’re tearing me apart lamers!

 Off to a shaky start